ranzbak/fpga-toccata/readme.md

 - AHI sound drivers
 - Eagle player 2.06 both AHI and Toccata amplifier.
 - Hippo player via the AHI sound driver
-- Octamed sound studio using the Toccata sound 16bit ++ output.
+- 'Octamed sound studio' using the Toccata sound 16bit ++ output.

-The programs above played back audio correctly, although some weird behaviour was observed when applying effects to the audio streams, not sure if this because of software errors or bugs in this module.
+The programs above played back audio correctly, although some weird behavior was observed when applying effects to the audio streams, not sure if this because of software errors or bugs in this module.

 ## Contributing